AcalaNetwork/acala-wiki/learn/economics/aca-and-kar.md

 ### Karura Tokens \(KAR\)

-KAR tokens also have a fixed amount of supply, and a certain amount of ACA tokens are reserved to back the value of KAR.
+KAR tokens also have a fixed amount of supply \(100,000,000\), and a certain amount of ACA tokens are reserved to back the value of KAR.
 As a canary network of Acala, Karura serves as a proving ground, for network participants and developers to build on and try out Acala's governance, stablecoin monetary policies, staking derivatives etc. with real economic incentives.

 ## Token Economics Overview